kanwren/nixfiles/README.md

 theming.
 Here are some things that may need to be done manually:

 - BetterDiscord installation: run `betterdiscordctl install`
-  - Also grab Catppuccin by following the instructions [here](https://github.com/catppuccin/discord)
 - Browser stuff:
   - Appearance:
     - [Catppuccin for DDG](https://github.com/catppuccin/duckduckgo)